xon52/x5-modal/README.md

 This is a lightweight modal management plugin for Vue.

+:info: For updating from v0.2 to v0.3 please read [MIGRATION.md](./MIGRATION.md) for the process for submitting

 :warning: This plugin is in development, so please let me know if you find any errors.

 ## Installation